Applying for a rental property

 - a written statement as to whether the agent can authorise urgent repairs and the maximum cost of urgent repairs they may authorise; and

-- the phone or fax number for urgent repairs.
+- the phone number for urgent repairs.

 Failure to do so is an offence (s 66(3) RT Act).

 If this information changes, the rental provider must notify the renter within seven days.
 Failure to do so is an offence (s 66(4) RT Act).